midhunhk/midhunhk.github.io/_posts/2020-03-15-pipeline-design-pattern.md

 ---
 To simplify a process, I had to quickly build a utility app to create report based on status from a large number of emails on a daily basis.

-I had alwyas planned to refactor the single Java source file into a proper design when I found some free time.
+I had always planned to refactor the single Java source file into a proper design when I found some free time.
 That's how I got to implement my version of the Pipeline Design Pattern.
 <!-- more -->
 After refactoring, I was left with the following classes, and I will explain the main ones below.